 The following will not be accepted as an excuse to appeal:

 - Unfamiliar with the regulations: All members of the college community are expected to be familiar and follow all rules and regulations.
 A copy of the current Regulations are provided upon issuance of a parking decal.
 Additional copies may be obtained at the Safety and Security Office.
 The policy is also published online and in the Student Handbook.

 - Incorrect advice: The fact a person has been incorrectly advised does not constitute an excuse.
-The Student Handbook and Parking Regulations Brochure are the sole authority unless otherwise indicated by the Coordinator of Safety and Security.
+The Student Handbook and Parking Regulations Brochure are the sole authority unless otherwise indicated by the Director of Safety and Security.

 - Short-term illegal parking: The fact that the illegal parking was brief does not constitute an excuse or special circumstance.

 - Inconsistent enforcement: Officers ticket at random times.
 It is impossible to guarantee every violation will receive a ticket every time.